Parking

 Our parking and traffic laws exist to ensure the safe and fair use of our roads.
 For detailed information on traffic laws, see the VicRoads website.

-Drivers have a range of parking options across Nillumbik.
-Most streets and roads are unrestricted, however some retail precincts and business areas have time-restricted parking.
+Most streets and roads in Nillumbik are unrestricted, however some retail precincts and business areas have time-restricted parking.

 Websites and apps such as Parkopedia provide useful information about parking locations.